Schatzie has bachelor's degrees in animal science and English and a master's in education.

 There are many different classifications of diet compositions for animals.
 Diets that are composed of plant material are grouped as herbivorous, diets that are composed of animal material are grouped as carnivorous, and diets comprised of both plant and animal material are considered omnivorous.
 Animals that must eat material from one of these specific categories are considered obligates of that food type.
 Rabbits are classified as obligate herbivores, meaning that they must consume plant material in their diet in order to be healthy and thrive.

 There are many reasons why animals evolve to require certain food types.
 Natural selection ensures that animals adopt traits that are most beneficial to their survival.
 In order to survive and combat predation, rabbits have many adaptations that increase their likelihood of escape.
-Along with having their eyes situated on the side of their head, thereby creating a good visual field to survey their surroundings; having upright ears adept at funneling sound; and having an unguligrade foot structure to ensure the longest stride possible; diet also plays an important role in a rabbits' defense strategy.
+They have their eyes situated on the side of their head, thereby creating a good visual field to survey their surroundings, upright ears adept at funneling sound, and an unguligrade foot structure to ensure the longest stride possible.
+Diet plays an important role in a rabbits' defense strategy.

 Diets of dry, fibrous material enable rabbits to eat in open plains, a habitat that allows early and easy detection of any approaching predators.
 At the sighting of such a threat, a highly fibrous diet also aids a rabbit in its fast flight response.
 With its muscular hind legs, and a body skeleton which comprises a mere eight percent of its entire body weight, a rabbit is capable of very fast flight, an ability which will not be hindered by a stomach filled with a meal of fiber.
 A meal with a high fat or water content would sit significantly heavier in a rabbit's stomach, potentially slowing it down and making it victim to a faster predator.